 And they fired me.

+I couldn’t believe that google fi international data got suspended.
 I learned, also, that returning to the US for a day or two to try and “reset my clock” wouldn’t work.
-It’d just pause the six month time line, and when I hit six months outside of the US while using Google Fi data, I’d still get cut off.
+It’d just pause the six-month time line, and when I hit six months outside of the US while using Google Fi data, I’d still get cut off.

 Understanding My Phone Line and Data Plan

 I had 28 more days to come up with a replacement for my data plan and/or my entire Google Fi relationship.
-Frankly, although many of my friends had gone down the local SIM card replacement strategies, I had just ignored them because Google Fi had been good for so many years.
-But in my new lifestyle of full-time traveling, nomad living where I have no plans to return to the US, I had to come up with a new solution.
+Frankly, although many of my friends had gone down the local SIM card and esim replacement strategies, I had just ignored them because Google Fi had been good for so many years.
+With Google Fi, I had a phone number and a data plan and I didn’t need a sim or esim card to get data.
+Google Fi’s data plan covered me around the world.
+But in my new lifestyle of full-time traveling nomad where I have no plans to return to the US, I had to come up with a new solution.

 First, though, I had to understand what I had.
 Here’s Cell Phone Basics 101 from a Google Fi point of view.

-With Google Fi, I had a phone line and a data plan.
+With Google Fi like with other American-based phone providers such as AT&T, Verizon, or T-Mobile, I had a phone line and a data plan.
 The phone line cost about $15 a month and the data plan cost $10/G. I don’t think I really understood that those were two different things until I had to figure out how to replace them.
 When I realized I had a phone line and a data plan, I determined my criteria for each part of my cell phone needs.